-Join artist and designer Holly Scholfield for this free creative workshop for 10-16 year olds!
-Design and carve your own printing block and create exciting repeat patterns you can print on paper and fabric.
+Join artist and designer Holly Scholfield for this creative workshop for 10-16 year olds at Beccles Library.
+Design and print your own colourful t-shirts!
 This workshop is part of The Blank Page Project.

-Workshops take place from 9.45AM to 3.30PM and include a free lunch, drinks and snacks!
+Workshops take place from 9.45AM to 3.30PM and include lunch, drinks and snacks!

-In this workshop we will be exploring the traditional craft of block printing using the technique of lino cutting.
-Each student will begin by drawing and creating their own repeat designs ready to transfer to the lino.
-They will carve blocks using the tools and make repeat patterns that can be printed onto fabric and paper.
+In this workshop we will be exploring the traditional Indian craft of block printing using the technique of lino cutting.
+We will each draw and create our own repeat designs ready to transfer to the fabric.
+This workshop will allow you to learn new skills and experiment with patternmaking and printing on both fabric and paper.

-Please feel free to bring in any old t-shirts/fabrics or items of your own form home that you might like to upcycle.
+Please feel free to bring in any old t-shirts and fabrics of your own from home that you might like to upcycle.
 Come and have a fun and busy day of printing!

-Workshops are completely free to attend but must be booked in advance.
+Workshops must be booked in advance.
 You can book online via eequ.

 If your booking is made within 72 hours of the workshop, we may not be able to accommodate specific dietary requirements.
 Please get in touch with the library location for the workshop to discuss options.
 Please note that whilst we welcome all young people, our staff are not specifically SEND trained.